CreatorOS/learndao/README.md

 Below are the key elements in this DAO

 ## No Coin Based Voting
-Coin based voting has the Futarchy attack that hasn't been solved.
-Tradable token based voting seems risky and unreliable.
+Tradable token based voting are prone to attacks.
+An attacker may borrow the said governance token from defi projects like Compound by depositing ETH, cast malicious votes and return the governance tokens to get their ETH back.
+Thereby, altering decision making of the DAO without any financial exposure.

 Governors in the LearnDAO are voted in or voted out.
 Each Governor is also assigned a weight to their vote.
 Not all votes are equal.

+### Proposals
+There are 4 kinds of proposals
+- Add, remove or modify governor
+  - e.g. GovernorProposal(address=madhavanmalolan.eth, weight=25)
+- Update DAO policy.
+Policy defines the rules the governors must use to evaluate proposals.
+  - e.g. PolicyProposal(newPolicy=https://link.com/hash123123)
+- Spend Treasury.
+The treasury might have various ERC20 tokens that can be transferred out.
+  - e.g. SpendProposal(token=dai.eth, to=madhavanmalolan.eth, value=100)
+- Grant proposals are 2 phase voting processes defined later in this doc

+### Execution
+Proposal votings are open for a duration of 7 days.
+After 7 days, anyone can execute the proposal, if the proposal has 51% votes.
+Each of the proposal types in the above section can be executed to make the proposals effect on-chain.

-## Wrapped Tokens
+## Wrapped Tokens And Treasury
 The DAO treasury is maintained in a Wrapped Currency.
 To fund this DAO, one may deposit - say - DAI into the DAO and convert it into LEARN-DAI.

 This forces the grants to ear-mark education funds.
 The presence of funds that have been earmarked for a particular use will attract more members to come and compete to win the grant.